 Ramp (off steps of main shelter) Drop Water Ramps of various lengths and materials will be provided to use off of steps on the main shelter at base camp.
-Staff can introduce variables to push students' thinking in the following ways: - Covering various ramps with snow, mud, sand, wet/dry - Changing the angles of the ramps - Controlling the rolled items: pinecones vs rocks vs mud balls etc Push vs non-push Students collect an assortment of items and bring them back to share with the group.
-Have conversations about the idea of attributes and have the group make predictions about how the various objects will perform when dropped.
-For example: - Maple keys and acorns are both seeds but perform very differently when dropped - Feathers vs rocks - Birch bark vs hemlock bark Students pair up and test drop their items.
 Students collect an assortment of items and bring them back to share with the group.
-Have conversations about the idea of attributes and have the group make predictions about how the various objects will perform when dropped into water.
-For example: - Feathers vs rocks - Sticks of various decomposition - Logs vs sticks Students pair up and test drop their items.
+Have conversations about the idea of attributes and have the group make predictions about Students collect an assortment of items and bring them back to share with the group.
+Have conversations about the idea of attributes and have the group Staff can introduce variables to push students' thinking in the following ways: how the various objects will perform when dropped. make predictions about how the various objects will perform when dropped into water.
+Covering various ramps with snow, mud, sand, wet/dry Changing the angles of the ramps Controlling the rolled items: pinecones vs rocks vs mud balls etc. For example: - Maple keys and acorns are both seeds but perform very differently when dropped - Feathers vs rocks - Birch bark vs hemlock bark Students pair up and test drop their For example: - Feathers vs rocks - Sticks of various decomposition - Logs vs sticks - Push vs non-push items.
+Students pair up and test drop their items.